Edwards-R/redlist_docs/expanded_data_review/results.md

 Taxa were selected by taxon experts to meet these criteria.
 All taxa must also be as recordable as possible from the widest range of data sources possible.
 The intent behind this requirement is to capture the best possible response from iRecord, which incorporates a large amount of data from sources of unknown taxonomic experience.

 ## 3. Absolute value changes
-This table shows the absolute change (Δ) between the *Red List* and *Combined* data sets.
-The number of records in the *iRecord* data set is shown to indicate where changes records are coming from.
+This table shows the absolute change (Δ) between the *Red List* and *Combined* datasets.
+The number of records in the *iRecord* dataset is shown to indicate where changes records are coming from.
 Note that there are data overlaps between iRecord, BWARS, and the EFC.
 Numbers will not add up perfectly - this is expected and a known feature of working with these datasets.

 | Group       | Purpose    | Taxon                                               | Δ Number of records | Records in iRecord | Δ Tetrad (km^2) | Δ Buffer Union (km^2) | Δ MCP (km^2) |
 | ----------- | ---------- | --------------------------------------------------- | :-----------------: | :----------------: | :-------------: | :-------------------: | :----------: |